vikashV3/Fake-News-Detection-Using-Ensemble-Model/README.md

 ### Questionnaire / FAQ

+#### What is soft voting ?
+The soft voting, predicts the class label based on the sums of the predicted probabilities of the individual estimators that make up the ensemble.
+The soft voting is often recommended in the case of an ensemble of fitted classifiers.
+#### What is hard voting ?
+The hard voting type is applied to predicted class labels for majority rule voting.
+This uses the idea of vote for majority i.e. decisions is made in favor of whoever has more than half of the vote.
 #### What are the types of voting classifier available ?
 Hard and Soft voiting are the two major type of voting classifier available.
 #### What is GloVe?